 It is University procedure NOT to sign supplier's purchase documents as the University's terms and conditions take precedence over the Supplier's terms.
 If you have a Supplier asking for a signature on a purchasing document, forward the request to Procurement Services via the Contract Review (RV) form or as an attachment to your Requisition/Contract Request.
 The Procurement Services Contracting Team will review the document for compliance with the UW terms and conditions and determine whether or not it is appropriate to sign or if terms need to be negotiated.

-If you need a Material Transfer Agreement signed, UW CoMotion and OSP are the only units of the University authorized to review and sign MTAs.
+If you need a no charge Material Transfer Agreement signed, UW CoMotion and OSP are authorized to review and sign no charge MTAs.

 Note: Before submitting a supplier's document to Procurement, please review the document to ensure the terms, goods, and or services addressed meet your needs.